ycko725/Machine-Learning-Yuchan-Ko/README.md

-# 🤖 SKKU Internship Program - Machine Learning Studies
+# 🤖 Machine Learning Studies

 <hr/>

 ### Purpose

-This repository captures my two-week dive into scikit-learn’s classification tools,  as part of my internship at Sungkyunkwan University (SKKU).
+This repository captures my four-week dive into scikit-learn’s classification tools.
-Under Professor Tamer Abumed’s guidance, my goals are to:
+My goals are to:

 - Get comfortable with the basics of classic machine-learning tools like logistic regression, decision trees, random forests, and SVMs.
 - Master the essentials of preparing data, choosing the right model, measuring performance, and fine-tuning settings to get the best results.